-Another aspect that makes protection from DV difficult on the level of legal proceedings is the legislation of many states which provide women with mediation as an alternative to criminal family iustice and law processes.
-Unfortunately, this system removes cases of DV from judicial scrutiny, and presumes that both parties have equal bargaining power.
+Another aspect that makes protection from DV difficult on the level of legal proceedings is the legislation of many provide states which women mediation as an alternative to criminal iustice and family law processes.
+Unfortunately, this system removes cases of DV from judicial scrutiny, presumes that both parties have equal bargaining power.